Have you ever felt...

 Reducing the burden of stress on the body

 Targeting sources of inflammation

 Testing reproductive hormones, stress hormones, or digestive markers

 Topical options to reduce the number and severity of acne lesions

-In addition to addressing the underlying contributing factors, I also work with high-dose nutrient therapies, nutritional IVs and injections, and herbal treatments that can help accelerate the resolution of acne.
+In addition to addressing the underlying contributing factors, I also work with high-dose nutrient therapies and herbal treatments that can help accelerate the resolution of acne.